nuxt/docs/en/guide/basic-routes.md

 ---
 title: Basic Routes
+description: Nuxt.js generates automatically the vue-router configuration according to your file tree of .vue files inside the pages directory.
 ---

-# Basic Routes

-Nuxt.js generates automatically the `vue-router` configuration according to your file tree of `.vue` files inside the `pages/` directory.
+> Nuxt.js generates automatically the `vue-router` configuration according to your file tree of `.vue` files inside the `pages/` directory.

 This file tree: